 For EasySecure, the next few years will be characterised by growth.
 Biometrics is becoming better known, people are less sceptical and attention is growing.
 Roest looks to the future with confidence.
 In difficult times, I doubted whether we would make it.
 Now I think that despite all the setbacks we were not a moment too soon.
 After all, the prizes are only distributed at the finish line.
 And we have passed that as a healthy company.

-Every month there is a new release of our EasySecure Cloud platform and every month we add new functionalities to your software environment.
-Check out the September release here.
+Every month there is a new release of our EasySecure Cloud platform and every month we add new features to your software environment.